asreview/synergy-dataset/README.md

 ### Collecting and preprocessing data

 The folder `datasets/` has a subfolder for the different Systematic Reviews datasets.
-Each of these subfolders are little project.
+Each of these subfolders is little project.
 They contain code and a `README.md`.
 The scripts in the different dataset folder create a subfolder named `output/` with the result of the data collection.